A blue shield with a black eye mask over it.

 Is there a monthly fee for a VPN?

 Technically speaking, premium VPNs have a monthly fee.
-But in practical terms, if you get a VPN subscription for two years, you’ll pay the lump sum upfront.
+But in practical terms, if you get a two-year VPN subscription, you’ll pay the lump sum upfront.
 This will be a lot more economical than getting a monthly subscription that you renew every month.
 Monthly plans are always more expensive.